ctuning/ck-mlperf/docker/image-classification-tensorrt-loadgen-py.tensorrt-6/README.md

 ## Set up Collective Knowledge

 You will need to install [Collective Knowledge](http://cknowledge.org) to build images and save benchmarking results.
-Please follow the [CK installation instructions](https://github.com/ctuning/ck#installation) and then pull our object detection repository:
+Please follow the [CK installation instructions](https://github.com/ctuning/ck#installation) and then pull this CK-MLPerf repository:
 ```bash
 $ ck pull repo:ck-mlperf
 ```

-**NB:** Refresh all CK repositories after any updates (e.g. bug fixes):
+To refresh all CK repositories after any updates (e.g. bug fixes), run:
 ```bash
 $ ck pull all
 ```
-(This only updates CK repositories on the host system.
-To update the Docker image, [rebuild](#build) it using the `--no-cache` flag.)
+**NB:** This only updates CK repositories on the host system.
+To update the Docker image, [rebuild](#build) it using the `--no-cache` flag.

 ### Set up environment variables

-Set up the variable to contain the image name:
+Set up the variable to this Docker image name:
 ```bash
 $ export IMAGE=image-classification-tensorrt-loadgen-py.tensorrt-6
 ```